Devsofficebd/Custom-Scrollbar-with-Arrow/README.md

 # Custom-Scrollbar-with-Arrow
-Here is the code of custom scrollbar with arrow
+This is the code I just created for when I created a horizontal scrollbar.
+Like a carousel.